 However, note that there are other ways to track usage.

-Applications like Netmeter can monitor current usage to give a more accurate picture of how much bandwidth is being used on your connection.
+Applications to monitor usage, a selection of which we look at here, give a more accurate picture of how much bandwidth is being used on the connection.

 It can also be worth having a rough idea of how many megabytes (MB) and gigabytes (GB) different activities will use.
 Here's a quick guide, using a minimal amount of data, and the 25GB limit currently in place on both Sky's and BT's capped fibre packages: